 Please check this list frequently, as I will update when I find new docs/ clinics!

-I'm Allergic to My Hormones!, Parts 3 & 4 / My New Website for Awareness of APD & AIPA
+I'm Allergic to My Hormones!, Parts 3 & 4 and the treatments I developed for AIPA/APD

 - My new Facebook account for Autoimmune Progesterone Dermatitis & Autoimmune Progesterone Anaphyl